andela-oduyile/contact.me/README.md

 3. Create your feature branch: git checkout -b new-feature
 4. Commit your changes: git commit -m "did something"
 5. Push to the remote branch: git push origin new-feature
-6. Open a pull request.
+6. Open a pull request, ensure that the "base fork" points to the correct repository and branch.